alcun/js-drum-machine/README.md

-# CURRENT VERSION:
+## CURRENT VERSION:
 - Works as intended, passes tests

-# TO DO:
+## TO DO:

 - Could add another sound bank

-- Effect on key press as well as click
+- Active button effect on key press as well as click